MaxM33/pokedle/README.md

 > bin/www

 ## Future Ideas
-A list of ideas that probably will be implemented in the future
+A list of ideas that probably will be implemented in the future:
-- Add smooth transitions between pages;
+- Improve page rendering.
+Background image is not fully loaded (because of its considerable size) when the HTML is served, resulting in a little stutter;
-- Add a reset button if user is stuck and wants to change the pokemon to guess;
+- Add a reset button if user is stuck and wants to change the pokemon to guess.
-- Add an expiration to the state and tries of the app, which are set in localStorage.